Thursday, January 31, 2008

 How driver’s have forgotten road etiquette, people who honestly believe that they can drive and talk on the phone, or be in a public place and share their importance and conversation with complete strangers in the most inappropriate places... a restaurant, the bank, ect., people cutting in line, those blocking your way and acting like you have the problem when you say...
 “Excuse me”...
 Excuse me, but when did that become an insult?.
 It’s hard not to lose your center (and want to react in any fashion other than with grace...) when these instances rear their ugly selfish heads...

+These are true tests of patience in us all.
 The electronic age is on us and we have forgotten the old ways... we have virtual friendships, and e-mail... we don’t have to be polite or be personal... we don’t have to interact with real people face to face any more.
 This has made it easy to forget our actual people skills...
 We have very few intimate relationships with those we did years ago.
 People are basically rude, arrogant and impatient because of the “instant gratification junkies” we have become (I want it now... and I want it my way... double click :-)...

 The result is a severe disconnect with real time humanity...